bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 00:27:15

 Now the big problem in DCNets is that they can be disrupted, which basically means if there's one malicious user, let's say your Bob is malicious, what Bob could do is instead of sending m2 and m2^2 and so on and following this nice algebraic structure that you're supposed to follow, Bob could just send bullshit in every slot, for example, like random values or anything else that he wants, right?
-And now the problem is if we now want to sum up in the slots, of course we can sum up, we get some sums, but like those sums will be again bullshit, even worse, because we are doing like n DCNets here, or a DCNet in every of the n slots.
+And now the problem is if we now want to sum up in the slots, offcourse we can sum up, we get some sums, but like those sums will be again bullshit, even worse, because we are doing like n DCNets here, or a DCNet in every of the n slots.
 Bob here says fully anonymous, right?
 Because this was the core property of the DCnet that we can compute the sum of the messages and we can do this here in every slot, but we don't know who contributed what part to that sum.
 So we can't tell who contributed bullshit.